opxcore/validator/README.md

 `count:value{,value}` - must be array or countable and have count of items passing rules above.

 `length:value{,value}{,encoding}` - must be string and have count of characters passing rules above.
-Third parameter can be encoding of string, 'UTF-8' by default.
+The third parameter can be encoding of string, 'UTF-8' by default.

 `size:value{,value}` - must be file and have size in KiB (1024 byte) passing rules above.